sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ## TrySourcegraph CTA

-Note: A footer that includes the "Try Sourcegraph" CTA is automatically included at the end of each blog post.
+Note: A footer that includes the "Try Sourcegraph" CTA is automatically included at the end of each blog post so there is no need to include it manually.

 <hr/>